Evaluation of machine-learning models to measure individualized treatment effects from randomized clinical trial data with time-to-event outcomes: Related work

-\cite{Klaveren2017} study binary outcomes and predicted risk, discussing how to extend their measure to time-to-event data. \cite{Rekkas2023} estimate individualized treatment effects from an RCT, comparing various risk-based approaches with a binary outcome. \cite{Bouvier2024} investigate methods for evaluating individualized treatment effects with time-to-event outcomes using individual participant data meta-analysis, highlighting the potential of meta-analysis in predicting individualized treatment outcomes.
+\cite{Klaveren2017} study binary outcomes and predicted risk, discussing how to extend their measure to time-to-event data. \cite{Rekkas2023} estimate individualized treatment effects from an RCT, comparing various risk-based approaches with a binary outcome. \cite{Bouvier2024} investigates methods for evaluating individualized treatment effects with time-to-event outcomes using individual participant data meta-analysis, highlighting the potential of multiple clinical trial data sets in a meta-analysis to predict individualized treatment effects.